 to contemplate the fantastic places through which it runs,

 On the same day 11-28-2021, Piedrafita del Cebreiro on the French Way was like this:

 (Piedrafita photographs taken from the Facebook group "Secret places of Galicia")

 According to data provided at the end of December 2019, by Nava Castro (Galician Tourism director) in Monforte de Lemos, the influx of pilgrims on the Winter Way has tended to rise since its official recognition.
 Until the beginning of December, it was visited by more than 1000 pilgrims, which represents an increase of more than 50% with respect to the statistics of 2018.

-RECOVERING THE WINTER ROAD
+WINTER ROAD RECOVERY

 THE STATE OF LEMOS

-In the late Middle Ages, the State of Lemos was created at the hands of the Condal House of Lemos, which has been the most powerful secular state in the Kingdom of Galicia.
+In the late Middle Ages, the State of Lemos was created by the hand of the Condal House of Lemos, which has been the most powerful secular state in the Kingdom of Galicia.
 Until its final disappearance at the beginning of the Contemporary Age (Regency of Mª Cristina de Borbón), this State has played a decisive role in the historical development of the Kingdom of Galicia and Spain and therefore, in the international concert of the Modern Age ,.